jayantom/sknobs/INSTALL.md

-# Binary files automatically placed in PREFIX/`uname -m`/
-cd src
-# Place in everything "in place" as siblings of src (i.e., create "include",
-# "lib", "<mach>/lib", etc.).
-# On x86_64 machine:
+On an x86_64 machine:
-make install64 PREFIX=../..
+make install PREFIX=../../

+On an arm64 machine: UNIMPLEMENTED

-# On x86_32 machine:
+# On x86_32 machine: UNSUPPORTED

-make install32 PREFIX=../..
+Notes:
+Binary files are automatically placed in PREFIX/`uname -m`/.
+Everthing is installed "in place" as siblings of src, i.e., create "include", "lib", "<mach>/lib", etc..